jeffb4real/SLHPA-Web-App/README.md

 scraper.py collects all the public, web-available information about the online photo archive.
 For each photograpic record, this includes collecting: the title, description, and contributor of the photo, where available, as well as the web URL and file size of the photographic document.

-scraper.py then stores all the collected information in a database, which ultimately will reside in the web application.
+scraper.py then stores all the collected information in a database (.csv file, for now), which ultimately will reside in the web application.

 ### How To Run scraper.py